CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 1.10.3.1.sec=releases a Lien on Collateral or a Grantor from its Obligations under its guaranty, which Lien or guaranty is reinstated, or

-1.10.3.2.sec=obtains a new Lien or additional guaranty from a Grantor, then Second Lien Agent will be granted a Lien on such Collateral and an additional guaranty, as the case may be, subject to section 1.1, “Seniority of Liens Securing First Lien Obligations.”
+1.10.3.2.sec=obtains a new Lien or additional guaranty from a Grantor, then Second Lien Agent will be granted a Lien on such Collateral and an additional guaranty, as the case may be, subject to section 1.1, “Seniority of Liens Securing First Lien Obligations.&rdquo;

 1.10.3.=[02/Bit/Ssec_02]